• Skip to primary navigation

 Anthers – found inside the flower, these stand firmly upright Anthers – outside the flower and hang loosely on a long filament.

-Stigma – inside the flower and sticky so when an insect lands carrying pollen, the pollen sticks.Stigma – feathery and hangs outside the flower to catch pollen flying by on the wind.
+Stigma – inside the flower and sticky so when an insect lands carrying pollen, the pollen sticks.Stigma – feathery and hangs outside the flower to catch pollen flying on the wind.

 Notice how the anther and stigma are hanging loosely and fully visible.